debalin/bubble/README.md

 # bubble
-A physics based game showcasing natural ball and air physics, primitive wind simulation and a little bit of basic AI.
+This is a physics based game showcasing natural ball and air physics, primitive wind simulation and some basic AI.
+It is coded in C# using the XNA framework and this repository is holding the complete Visual Studio project of the game.